-I have one son, Collin, who keeps me very busy..and entertained:) He started Kindergarten this year and we are thoroughly enjoying all the changes that have come along with that endeavor.
-We also have a mini Dachshund named Lucy, a Golden Retriever named Juno, and an orange striped cat named Coleslaw.
+I have two sons, Collin and Henry, who keep me very busy..and entertained:) We also have a mini Dachshund named Lucy, a Golden Retriever named Juno, and an orange striped cat named Coleslaw.
 We enjoy doing all things outside and cooking!

 As I reflect on my years in the classroom, my teaching philosophy has dramatically changed.
 I now embrace 4 main ideas:

 As instructor, I take great responsibility in ensuring the content I deliver is current and engaging.
 I believe it is my role to facilitate information to students for digestion in a myriad of ways.
 It is well known that everyone learns differently.
 I make every attempt to choose a great variation of content delivery to reach all learners.
 I jump at every chance to incorporate real life application of concepts as well as the use of field experts.

 In addition, I think it is important for students to have some choice in demonstration of their learning.
 I definitely do not believe there is a one-size fits all method of assessment.
 My practice regularly allows for students to choose their pace, place, and path of reaching learning objectives.
 Through this, I have discovered that students take greater pride in their learning thus resulting in long term memory commitment.
 Plus, this strategy allows me to recognize understanding on individual levels which lends itself to more one-on-one time with students or groups of students.
 While one group is working on a task, I can be touching base with another group to reinforce concepts or answer questions.
 Technology integration is a definite tool which aids in the cohesion of any given unit.